sjek/openmw-0.47-changelog-write-out/README.md

 4) after cloning to computer, opening cmd in root directory and executing sphinx-quickstart

-5)  then in created conf.py i added onto extensions
+5)  then in created conf.py i added (to get this practigally work) onto extensions

 ```
         'sphinx.ext.autodoc',